 - store information about users’ sessions, traffic source and campaigns

 These persistent cookies are used to establish the use and performance of our website, statistics, the volume of traffic and utilisation of the parts making up our website so that we can improve the relevance of our services.
 We also use these cookies to count the total number of adverts we display.
 Note that Google Analytics does not store any personally identifiable information in its cookies.

 We embed videos from our official YouTube channel using YouTube’s privacy-enhanced mode.
 This mode will set cookies on your computer only once you click on the YouTube video player.

 We embed Google Maps on various pages of our websites.
 The cookies set by embedded Google Maps appear to detect your preferences and record usage of Google's maps.

 Most browsers are initially set to accept cookies but may handle them differently.

-Please note though, that if you do choose to disable cookies, you may find that certain sections of our websites do not work properly.
+Please note that although, you choose to disable cookies, you may find that certain sections of our websites do not work properly.
 MCB will not bear any responsibility for any consequences relating to improper functioning of our services where it results from our inability to save or consult cookies necessary for the functioning of those services.

-If you've disabled some cookies, we may still use information collected from existing cookies saved, but we won’t be able to use the disabled cookies to gather any further information.
+If you have disabled some cookies, we may still use information collected from existing cookies saved, but we will not be able to use the disabled cookies to gather any further information.